awsdocs/amazon-mwaa-user-guide/doc_source/troubleshooting.md

 ### When should I use AWS Step Functions vs\.
 Amazon MWAA?<a name="t-step-functions"></a>
 + You can use Step Functions to process individual customer orders, since Step Functions can scale to meet demand for one order or one million orders\.
 + If you’re running an overnight workflow that processes the previous day’s orders, you can use Step Functions or Amazon MWAA\.
-Amazon MWAA allows you an open source option to abstract the workflow from the AWS resources you are using\.
+Amazon MWAA allows you an open source option to abstract the workflow from the AWS resources you're using\.

-### Can I connect to the Aurora PostgreSQLmetadata database?<a name="q-access-database"></a>
-+ While you can't connect to the database on an Amazon MWAA environment directly, it is possible from a DAG\.
-To learn more, see [Aurora PostgreSQL database cleanup on an Amazon MWAA environment](samples-database-cleanup.md)\.
-+ We also recommend viewing performance metrics for your environment using CloudWatch\.
-To learn more, see [What Is Amazon CloudWatch?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html)\.
+For a list of other common questions, see [Amazon MWAA frequently asked questions](mwaa-faqs.md)\.

 ## Create environment<a name="troubleshooting-create-environment"></a>